Nafisa Choudhury

 Please read below for more detailed information on each of these services.

-Nafisa works with a variety of issues including:
+Nafisa works with a range of concerns, including

 Please read below for more detailed information on each of these services.

-Nafisa works with a variety of issues including:
+Nafisa works with a range of concerns, including

 - Complex and intergenerational trauma

-- Assistance in understanding assessment findings, psychometric reports, school requests for individual learning plans
+- Help understanding assessment results, psychometric reports, or individual learning plans

-- Advising organisations, schools, or workplaces on mental health strategies for teams, classrooms or organisations
+- Advice for schools, organisations, or workplaces on inclusive mental health strategies